-By feeding your toddler balanced meals, you’re giving him the nutrition and structure he needs to develop healthy eating habits (we call that proper food parenting).
+By feeding your toddler balanced meals, you’re giving them the nutrition and structure they need to develop healthy eating habits.
 But different family members like different foods, and everyone’s busy (especially you!), so it’s easy to let your good intentions slide.

 Fortunately, serving balanced meals isn’t as difficult as it sounds.
 These practical tips help make it simple.

 - Take time on the weekend or during the evening to decide what you’ll serve in the days ahead.

 - Make a list before heading to the grocery store.

 - Cut down on dinnertime prep time by doing some of the work the night before or that morning.
 Think chopping veggies, washing fruit or setting out all your pantry ingredients (like olive oil, spices, brown rice, etc.).